Estonia: Economy

-Public policy
+Because of the global economic recession that began in 2007, the GDP of Estonia decreased by 1.4% in the 2nd quarter of 2008, over 3% in the 3rd quarter of 2008, and over 9% in the 4th quarter of 2008.
+The Estonian government made a supplementary negative budget, which was passed by Riigikogu.
+The revenue of the budget was decreased for 2008 by EEK 6.1 billion and the expenditure by EEK 3.2 billion.
+In 2010, the economic situation stabilised and started a growth based on strong exports.
+In the fourth quarter of 2010, Estonian industrial output increased by 23% compared to the year before.
+The country has been experiencing economic growth ever since.

+According to Eurostat data, Estonian PPS GDP per capita stood at 67% of the EU average in 2008.
+In 2017, the average monthly gross salary in Estonia was €1221.

+However, there are vast disparities in GDP between different areas of Estonia; currently, over half of the country's GDP is created in Tallinn.
+In 2008, the GDP per capita of Tallinn stood at 172% of the Estonian average, which makes the per capita GDP of Tallinn as high as 115% of the European Union average, exceeding the average levels of other counties.

+The unemployment rate in March 2016 was 6.4%, which is below the EU average, while real GDP growth in 2011 was 8.0%, five times the euro-zone average.
+In 2012, Estonia remained the only euro member with a budget surplus, and with a national debt of only 6%, it is one of the least indebted countries in Europe.

+In 2024, Estonia is ranked 1st in Environmental Performance Index globally.

+Economic indicators

 Estonia's economy continues to benefit from a transparent government and policies that sustain a high level of economic freedom, ranking 6th globally and 2nd in Europe.
 The rule of law remains strongly buttressed and enforced by an independent and efficient judicial system.
 A simplified tax system with flat rates and low indirect taxation, openness to foreign investment, and a liberal trade regime have supported the resilient and well-functioning economy.
 As of May 2018, the Ease of Doing Business Index by the World Bank Group places the country 16th in the world.
-The strong focus on the IT sector through its e-Estonia programme has led to much faster, simpler and efficient public services where for example filing a tax return takes less than five minutes and 98% of banking transactions are conducted through the internet.
+The strong focus on the IT sector through its e-Estonia program has led to much faster, simpler and efficient public services where for example filing a tax return takes less than five minutes and 98% of banking transactions are conducted through the internet.
 Estonia has the 13th lowest business bribery risk in the world, according to TRACE Matrix.